k8-scalar/k8-scalar/docs/tutorial.md

 Scalar is a fully distributed, extensible load testing tool with numerous features.
 Have a look at the [Scalar documentation](./scalar) for more information.

 ## (4) Deploying experiment-controller
-Some experiment-controllers may need access to the API server.
-In this tutorial, we will give the experiment-controller cluster admin privileges.
-This is of course very insecure and disallowed for clusters in production workloads
+Some experiment-controllers may need access to the API server, for example to get more information about the tested database deployments.
+In this tutorial, we will give these pods cluster admin privileges, so every kind of information about any deployment in any namesace in a K8s cluster can be created, read, updated and deleted.
+This is of course very insecure and disallowed for clusters in production workloads, and only allowed for benchmarking purposes in closed labs.

 ## Creating secrets to enable access to Kubernetes API for experiment-controller pod
-When th erperiment-controller interact directly with the Kubernetes cluster, it uses _kubectl_ tool, as a normal user.

 Note the following instructions work for minikube.
 Instructions for other kubernetes vendors are not exactly the same.
 We try to differentiate the common parts for all vendors and kubernetes-specific parts

 ### Copying the kube config file and the secret